childoftherion/OFAP/considerations/measure-3-funding-mechanism.md

 The Department and board shall:
 (a) Leverage existing SNAP infrastructure where possible (b) Use technology to reduce administrative burden
-(c) Coordinate with federal programs to maximize federal matching (d) Implement fraud prevention to reduce waste
+(c) Coordinate with federal programs to ensure seamless service (federal benefits distributed separately) (d) Implement fraud prevention to reduce waste
 (e) Streamline application and certification processes